-Choquequirao means "Cradle of Gold" in Quechua 'Inca's language' and it was in 1710 when the existence of Choquequirao was first mentioned.
+Choquequirao means "Cradle of Gold" in Quechua "Inca´s language" and it was in 1710 when the existence of Choquequirao was first mentioned.
 The first drawings of the ruins structure were made about 1836 by the Frenchmen Léonce Angrand and later on by Eugene Sartigues. it was officially rediscovered in the 20th century and it was found that the plaster covering the walls carbonized and disappeared for the most part.
 At the east side of the complex more than 110 terraces with houses and squares are being revealed.
-At the west side another 170 terraces are still hidden and covered by the forest, and in some of these terraces can be seen now an amazing in straight line white color llamas in symmetrical order.
-Until nowadays only 30% is put to overdraft and conserved, however and in fact right now Choquequirao is the largest Inca-town of the American continent and much larger than Macchu Pichu.
+At the west side another 170 terraces are still hidden and covered by the forest, and in some of these terraces can be seen now an amazing in straight-line white color llamas in symmetrical order.
+Until nowadays, only 30% is put to overdraft and conserved, and right now Choquequirao is the largest Inca-town of the American continent and much larger than Machu Picchu.

 Today we enjoy a full day visiting the amazing Choquequirao complex.
-We visit Choquequirao main plaza surrounded with exquisite Inca architecture buildings, the stone altar called Ushnu which was used by priests to offer open ceremonies to the apus, the sun, the moon, and the Pachamama “mother nature", rooms and buildings in a very fine Inca style and the mysterious llama designs constructed in the walls of the terraces with white stones, with luck at this point we can see a majestic flying of a condor around this sacred geography.
+We will visit Choquequirao main plaza surrounded by exquisite Inca architecture buildings, among those the stone altar called Ushnu, which was used by priests to offer open ceremonies to the Apus.
+The sun, the moon, and the Pachamama “mother nature” rooms and buildings in a very fine Inca style and the mysterious llama designs constructed in the walls of the terraces with white stones.
+With luck at this point, we can see a majestic flying of a condor around this sacred geography.
 Return to our camp at Maranpata.
 B, LB, D.

 Today we have an early breakfast at 06:30 a.m. and then we start trekking downhill for approximately 3 hours to the place known as Playa San Ignacio (1750m) on the shores of Apurimac River.
 Here we cross another hanging bridge and then we start our climb (1:30 - 2 hours) up to Hacienda San Ignacio where we have lunch.
 Then we start to make our last 2-3 hours trek towards our camp at the picturesque village of Tambobamba (2500m) where we will have our last night camping surrounded by lush vegetation.
 B, LB, D.

-For further information and booking inquiries, please contact Sacred Earth.
+For further information and booking inquiries, please contact Sacred Earth Travel.